naubiomech/ExoCode/Documentation/README.md

 }
 ```

 There is an alternative way to formulate if-else statments within the code that signficantly reduces the amount of space used by these statments.
-Note that this only works if there is one condition to be evaluated (does not work for elseif).
+Note that this only works if there is one condition to be evaluated (does not work for "else if").
 This formulation is commonly used throughout our code.

 **Syntax:** variable = (condition) ? if_true : if_false;